all-in-one-of/notes-on-things/smf-coding-links.md

 - [AIFF](http://muratnkonar.com/aiff/index.html) - AIFF is a common format for audio files, particularly on the MacOS.

-- [PSD Notes](https://github.com/layervault/psd.rb/wiki/Anatomy-of-a-PSD-File) - Notes about the PSD file format.
+- [Anatomy of a PSD File](https://github.com/layervault/psd.rb/wiki/Anatomy-of-a-PSD-File) - Notes about the PSD file format.

 ### Code Resources